Preparing for a flight is stressful at the best of times. But when you’ve got small children or babies it becomes all that much harder.

 Tips for when you’re at the airport

 - A small fold-up umbrella stroller is useful – especially in long queues.
 Most airlines will allow you to check them in for free.
-Australia is the only place you can’t take them right up to the plane door.

 - There are temporary tattoos you can get to put your contact details on your child in case they got lost.